ninabarzh/broomstick/content/posts/ice.md

 ### Disrupt the normalisation of cruelty

-Cruelty dressed up as “security policy” must be called out for what it is: authoritarian logic wearing a bureaucratic name tag.
+Cruelty dressed up as “security policy” can be called out for what it is: authoritarian logic wearing a bureaucratic name tag.

 * Challenge politicians and pundits who parrot [American-style "border crisis" rhetoric](https://theconversation.com/how-to-manufacture-a-crisis-deconstructing-donald-trumps-immigration-rhetoric-111049).
 * Push media outlets to stop [dehumanising migrants with terms like “illegal immigrant” or “flood.”](https://mixedmigration.org/op-ed-negative-narratives-mistaken-metaphors-the-need-for-careful-language-on-migration/)